Halloween in Hell: Dante and Virgil

-We are at the height of Romanticism, it’s the second half of the 19th century, the Gothic meets the Flamboyant, the Baroque and the Rococo.
+We are at the height of Romanticism, it’s the second half of the 19th century, the Gothic meets the flamboyant, the Baroque and the Rococo.
 It’s the time when Romanticism takes its aesthetic to a whole new level, a style known as Dark Romanticism.
-Many artists marked this period with their extraordinary works, such as William Blake and his illustrations and poems, Goethe and his Faust, John Milton and The Lost Paradise, Mary Shelley and her Frankenstein, Polidori and his Vampyre…
+Many artists marked this period with their extraordinary works, such as William Blake and his illustrations and poems, Goethe and his Faust, John Milton and Paradise Lost, Mary Shelley and her Frankenstein, Polidori and his Vampyre…

 But the work I am presenting to you today draws its inspiration from a much older story.
 It is with Dante Alighieri and the poet Virgil that we will explore the hell of the 14th century as presented in the Divine Comedy, which shows a journey between Purgatory, Hell, and Heaven.